Gotland: Prehistoric time to Viking Age

-The island was the home of the Gutes, and sites such as the Ajvide Settlement show that it has been occupied since prehistory.
-A DNA study conducted on the 5,000-year-old skeletal remains of three Middle Neolithic seal hunters from Gotland showed that they were related to modern-day Finns, while a farmer from Gökhem parish in Västergötland on the mainland was found to be more closely related to modern-day Mediterraneans.
-This is consistent with the spread of agricultural peoples from the Middle East at about that time.
+The island has been occupied since prehistory, as evidenced by archaeological sites such as the Ajvide Settlement.
+A comprehensive 2026 DNA study analyzing 56 individuals from Gotland found that during the Middle Neolithic the island was inhabited by two genetically distinct populations that lived in close proximity while maintaining very limited genetic admixture.
+Seal hunters associated with the Pitted Ware culture showed strong genetic continuity with earlier Scandinavian hunter-gatherers and shared closer genetic affinity with present-day Baltic and Finnish populations.

+In contrast, a contemporaneous Funnelbeaker culture farmer from Gotland exhibited predominantly Anatolian Neolithic farmer ancestry, consistent with the ancestry profile previously reported for the TRB farmer from Gökhem parish in Västergötland on the mainland, who clustered more closely with present-day Mediterranean populations.
+The study also identified a high prevalence of early Yersinia pestis strains in both populations.
+This genetic landscape was later transformed by the expansion of the Corded Ware culture, which introduced Steppe pastoralist ancestry into the region.

 Torsätra runestone (U 614) raised in memory of one of the Swedish king's tribute collectors who fell ill and died during a trip to Gotland.
 Swedish History Museum, Stockholm.

-Gutasaga contains legends of how the island was settled by Þieluar and populated by his descendants.
-It also tells that a third of the population had to emigrate and settle in southern Europe, a tradition associated with the migration of the Goths, whose name has the same origin as Gutes, the native name of the people of the island.
+By the Iron Age, the island was inhabited by the Gutes.
+According to the Gutasaga, the island was first settled by Þieluar, whose descendants became the Gutes.
+The saga also relates that one-third of the population emigrated to southern Europe, a tradition associated with the migration of the Goths, whose name has the same origin as Gutes, the native name of the people of the island.
 It later tells that the Gutes voluntarily submitted to the king of Sweden and asserts that the submission was based on mutual agreement, and notes the duties and obligations of the Swedish King and Bishop in relationship to Gotland.
 According to some historians, it is therefore an effort not only to write down the history of Gotland, but also to assert Gotland's independence from Sweden.